 SaaS security has always been an interesting area to follow since app vendors continue to add various features to increase support for cloud access controls, cloud data loss prevention (DLP), and cloud encryption, to name a few key features.
 This is great for customers since increased security options allow for better data protection and an opportunity to avoid having to cobble together a makeshift solution from existing technologies.
 The main problem with the approach is each app supports different things, in differing degrees of maturity, and this leads to fragmented security.

-For consistent security, across control, and encryption, you really need a third-party cloud security platform.
+For consistent security, access control, and encryption, you really need a third-party cloud security platform.
 This agnostic approach allows admins to configure policies across multiple apps to provide holistic total data protection.